Curious Cuisiniere

 Rosca de Reyes (Three Kings Bread)

-The French have their King Cakes that we commonly think of as a part of pre-Lenten Mardi Gras celebration, but king cakes originated as a way to celebrate the Feast of the Epiphany on January 6th, when the Maji’s visit to the Christ child is celebrated.
+The French have their King Cakes that we commonly think of as a part of the pre-Lenten Mardi Gras celebration.
+However, king cakes originated as a way to celebrate the Feast of the Epiphany on January 6th.
+This is the day that celebrates the Maji’s visit to the Christ child.

-Rosca de Reys (or Roscon de Reyes) is the Spanish King Cake, also known as “Three Kings Bread” or “King’s Ring”.
+Rosca de Reys (or Roscon de Reyes) is the Spanish King Cake.
+It is also known as “Three Kings Bread” or “King’s Ring”.
 It is traditional to bake a small baby figurine and a dry bean into the bread.
 The person who finds the baby will have good luck in the following year.
 The person who finds the bean has to pay for the party!

-What we found incredibly interesting while researching this bread is that, in Spain, it is traditional for presents to be given on Epiphany, or Three Kings Day, in commemoration of the presents that the Kings brought to the baby Jesus.
+What we found incredibly interesting while researching this bread is that, in Spain, people traditionally give gifts on Epiphany, or Three Kings Day.
+This practice remembers the gifts that the Kings brought to the baby Jesus.

-The dough to this bread is incredibly soft, so take care as you are kneading it and add just as much flour as is necessary to keep the dough from sticking to your hands.
+The dough for this bread is incredibly soft.
+Take care as you are kneading it.
+Ad only as much flour as is necessary to keep the dough from sticking to your hands.

-The decorations speak nicely to the flavor of the bread itself, which is only lightly sweet but is bursting with a beautiful orange flavor from orange zest and orange blossom water.
+The decorations speak nicely to the flavor of the bread itself.
+It is only lightly sweet but is bursting with a beautiful orange flavor from orange zest and orange blossom water.

 What is Orange Blossom Water?

 Orange blossom water (or orange flower water) is a natural extract made from distilling orange blossoms.
-The water is traditionally used in many Mediterranean, French, and Spanish desserts.
+You will find this water used in many Mediterranean, French, and Spanish desserts.
 It is also used in Middle Eastern cooking and in Moroccan coffee.

 If you can’t find orange blossom water, you can substitute 1-2 drops of orange oil or 2-3 tsp of orange liqueur (like Triple Sec) for each 1/2 tsp of orange blossom water called for in the recipe.